Hoobie/adventofcode/README.md

 All my solutions can be found on my GitHub: https://github.com/Hoobie/adventofcode

 They are written in Kotlin and almost all of them are [functional](https://en.wikipedia.org/wiki/Functional_programming).

+## Summary
+I hope you had fun reading this post and maybe even solving whole Advent of Code.
+If you are going to join the next year's edition, we won't meet, unfortunately.
+It is all because of spending not too much time with my wife who was angry at me - polishing my solutions.
+And, if you have any remarks, let us know in comments.

+Happy New Year to everyone!